Vileness

 Genesis 18:22, Jasher 18:10

-And the men turned their faces from there, and went toward Sodom: but Abraham stood yet before the LORD.
+The men turned away and headed toward Sodom, but Abraham remained standing before the LORD.

 Climax